cuongtran-syr/BFL/README.md

 # BFL
 Blockchain federated learning.
-Codes for our submitted papers to AAMAS 21.
+Codes for our AAMAS 2021 paper titled `A privacy-preserving and accountable multiagent learning framework`